anshusarkar/Final-year-group-project/README.md

 # 🧠 Brain Tumor Detector

-A deep learning-powered web application to detect brain tumors from MRI scans using pre-trained CNN models like **VGG16** and **EfficientNetB3**.
+A deep learning-powered web application to detect brain tumors from MRI scans using pre-trained CNN model **VGG16**.
 The op group project that we built on 8th semester of my collage

 ---